thomjur/home_page/cv.md

 - Jurczyk, Thomas.
 2022.
 "The Notion of 'holy' in Ancient Armenian Texts from the Fifth Century CE: A Comparative Approach Using Digital Tools and Methods."
 In *Digital Humanities Research* 5.
 Bielefeld: transcript.
 ISBN: 978-3-8376-6181-1

 #### Peer-reviewed journal articles
 - Jurczyk, Thomas. forthcoming.
+"Data Science and the Study of Religion: Analyzing the Use and Meaning of “Religion” in English Tweets".
+TBA.
+- Jurczyk, Thomas. forthcoming.
 "The Meaning of *agalma*, *eidôlon*, and *eikôn* in Ancient Greek Texts: A Quantitative Approach Using Computer-Driven Methods and Tools." *Entangled Religions* 14.
 - Jurczyk, Thomas.
 2021.
 "Unsupervised Learning and K-Means Clustering with Python." *The Programming Historian* (2021) [Link to the article](https://programminghistorian.org/en/lessons/clustering-with-scikit-learn-in-python)
 - Jurczyk, Thomas.
 2021.
 "Vorstellung eines (teil-)automatisierten Verfahrens zur Analyse der Multimodalität von Webseiten" *Zeitschrift für digitale Geisteswissenschaften* (2021) 6.
 [Link to the article](https://zfdg.de/2021_003)